BrenoCPimenta/Java-CRUD/README.md

 	>We can see if it works, if everything is right, we can now move on to our final and complet method.

+	>Final method: testSaveDeletePlant
-	>Final method: testSaveDeletePlant.
-We will create a plant object; save in the table (DataBase); search for it on the DataBase, to see if it worked;
+			>We will create a plant object;
+			>Save it in the table (DataBase);
+			>Search for it on the DataBase, to see if it worked;
-	verify the AutoIncremented id; then update this plant we added with another name and cornfirm; for last, we will delete the plant, and verify if it worked again;
+			>Verify the AutoIncremented id;
+			>Then update this plant we added withanother name and verify;
+			>For last, we will delete the plant, and verify if it worked again;

+			## Now we have a Create, Read, Update and Delete aplicantio in Java!